tochy97/weather/README.md

 # Weather

-Weather is a react app utilizing open-meteo wriiten in typescript built down to es5.
+A react component utilizing open-meteo.
+It also includes a function for retrieving open-meteo data restructured to be more user friendly.
 ## Installation
 ```bash
 npm install @egeonu/weather
 ```
 ## Usage
 ### getWeatherOpenMeteo
 ```javascript
 import React from 'react'